-Leveraging branding in headers and footers is a key approach that colleges and universities can take to discern themselves from rival institutions.
+Leveraging branding in footers is a key approach that colleges and universities can take to discern themselves from rival institutions.
 Elements like color scheme and logos, visual content and tone are all just a few branding elements that need to be considered in higher education web design.
 This kind of branding plays a huge role in the delivery of messaging for programs and experiences that are offered at your institution.

 Footers often use a common arrangement in their design.
 Most higher education websites have their site contents organized into multiple columns where the information is categorized for users to intuitively find what they are looking for.
 Many higher education websites have been designed in a way where the footer uses a color that is distinctly darker than the rest of the page.
 This is done to indicate that users have reached the end of the page.
 Although many higher education websites use a similar design for their footers, there are a few ways to stand out.
 By including social media links and engaging calls to action, along with creative layouts and color patterns footers can be as unique as their respective institutions are.

 The University of Arizona for example has its web content organized into 5 columns.
 This website went as far as grouping specific audiences like “Future Students” and “Alumni & Donors” to make it as simple as possible to get what you need out of your visit to their website.